exercism/python/exercises/concept/ellens-alien-game/.docs/instructions.md

 # Instructions

 Ellen is making a game where the player has to fight aliens.
-She has just learned about Object Oriented Programming (OOP) and is eager to take advantage of what this paradigm has to offer.
+She has just learned about Object Oriented Programming (OOP) and is eager to take advantage of what using `classes` could offer her program.

 To Ellen's delight, you have offered to help and she has given you the task of programming the aliens that the player has to fight.